Seunadex/Andela-22-bc-3b/README.md

-# Andela-22-bc-3b EMLPOYEE SALARY CALCULATOR
+# Andela-22-bc-3b EMPLOYEE SALARY CALCULATOR
 A project to calculate the salaries of different types of employees based on their respective levels.

 ## DESCRIPTION